norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 - :monocle_face: **Copy exactly.** I know, AWS docs or a tutorial might claim you can change the filename or specify the path somewhere; my experience has been that not all the configs are respected, and often only the default paths/names actually work.
 If you choose to deviate, best of luck to you.

 ### Steps
-1. #### Configure your magic files.
+1. #### Start your magic files.
-The
+Our pipeline needs 3 files placed in the root directory of your project.
 2.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQyMDg0MDQ3LDIwMDc2MDg4NDMsLTg1MD
+eyJoaXN0b3J5IjpbNDc1MzU5MjY2LDIwMDc2MDg4NDMsLTg1MD
 E5MTAxOV19
 -->